davidnidorf/GettingAndCleaningDataProject/codebook.md

     6. LAYING

 TimeBodyAccelerationMean-X
-    The Time-Domain Body Accelerometer Mean on the X axis -1..1
+    The mean of the time-domain body accelerometer reading on the X axis -1..1

 TimeBodyAccelerationMean-Y
-    The Time-Domain Body Accelerometer Mean on the Y axis -1..1
+    The mean of the time-domain body accelerometer reading on the Y axis -1..1

 TimeBodyAccelerationMean-Z
-    The Time-Domain Body Accelerometer Mean on the Z axis -1..1
+    The mean of the time-domain body accelerometer reading on the Z axis -1..1

 TimeBodyAccelerationStandardDeviation-X
-    The Time-Domain Body Accelerometer Standard Deviation on the X axis -1..1
+    The standard deviation of the time-domain body accelerometer reading on the X axis -1..1

 TimeBodyAccelerationStandardDeviation-Y
-    The Time-Domain Body Accelerometer Standard Deviation on the Y axis -1..1
+    The standard deviation of the time-domain body accelerometer reading on the Y axis -1..1

 TimeBodyAccelerationStandardDeviation-Z
-    The Time-Domain Body Accelerometer Standard Deviation on the Z axis -1..1
+    The standard deviation of the time-domain body accelerometer reading on the Z axis -1..1

 TimeGravityAccelerationMean-X
-    The Time-Domain Gravity Accelerometer Mean on the X axis -1..1
+    The mean of the time-domain gravity accelerometer reading on the X axis -1..1

 TimeGravityAccelerationMean-Y
-    The Time-Domain Gravity Accelerometer Mean on the Y axis -1..1
+    The mean of the time-domain gravity accelerometer reading on the Y axis -1..1

 TimeGravityAccelerationMean-Z
-    The Time-Domain Gravity Accelerometer Mean on the Z axis -1..1
+    The mean of the time-domain gravity accelerometer reading on the Z axis -1..1

 TimeGravityAccelerationStandardDeviation-X
-    The Time-Domain Gravity Accelerometer Standard Deviation on the X axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading on the X axis -1..1

 TimeGravityAccelerationStandardDeviation-Y
-    The Time-Domain Gravity Accelerometer Standard Deviation on the Y axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading on the Y axis -1..1

 TimeGravityAccelerationStandardDeviation-Z
-    The Time-Domain Gravity Accelerometer Standard Deviation on the Z axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading on the Z axis -1..1

 TimeBodyAccelerationJerkMean-X
-    The Time-Domain Body Accelerometer Jerk Mean on the X axis -1..1
+    The mean of the time-domain body accelerometer jerk reading on the X axis -1..1

 TimeBodyAccelerationJerkMean-Y
-    The Time-Domain Body Accelerometer Jerk Mean on the Y axis -1..1
+    The mean of the time-domain body accelerometer jerk reading on the Y axis -1..1

 TimeBodyAccelerationJerkMean-Z
-    The Time-Domain Body Accelerometer Jerk Mean on the Z axis -1..1
+    The mean of the time-domain body accelerometer jerk reading on the Z axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-X
-    The Time-Domain Body Accelerometer Jerk Standard Deviation on the X axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading on the X axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-Y
-    The Time-Domain Body Accelerometer Jerk Standard Deviation on the Y axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading on the Y axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-Z
-    The Time-Domain Body Accelerometer Jerk Standard Deviation on the Z axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading on the Z axis -1..1

 TimeBodyGyroMean-X
-    The Time-Domain Gyroscope Mean on the X axis
+    The mean of the time-domain gyroscope reading on the X axis -1..1
-    -1..1

 TimeBodyGyroMean-Y
-    The Time-Domain Gyroscope Mean on the Y axis
+    The mean of the time-domain gyroscope reading on the Y axis -1..1
-    -1..1

 TimeBodyGyroMean-Z
-    The Time-Domain Gyroscope Mean on the Z axis
+    The mean of the time-domain gyroscope reading on the Z axis -1..1
-    -1..1

 TimeBodyGyroStandardDeviation-X
-    The Time-Domain Gyroscope Standard Deviation on the X axis -1..1
+    The standard deviation of the time-domain gyroscope reading on the X axis -1..1

 TimeBodyGyroStandardDeviation-Y
-    The Time-Domain Gyroscope Standard Deviation on the Y axis -1..1
+    The standard deviation of the time-domain gyroscope reading on the Y axis -1..1

 TimeBodyGyroStandardDeviation-Z
-    The Time-Domain Gyroscope Standard Deviation on the Z axis -1..1
+    The standard deviation of the time-domain gyroscope reading on the Z axis -1..1

 TimeBodyGyroJerkMean-X
-    The Time-Domain Gyroscope Jerk Mean on the X axis -1..1
+    The mean of the time-domain gyroscope jerk reading on the X axis -1..1

 TimeBodyGyroJerkMean-Y
-    The Time-Domain Gyroscope Jerk Mean on the Y axis -1..1
+    The mean of the time-domain gyroscope jerk reading on the Y axis -1..1

 TimeBodyGyroJerkMean-Z
-    The Time-Domain Gyroscope Jerk Mean on the Z axis -1..1
+    The mean of the time-domain gyroscope jerk reading on the Z axis -1..1

 TimeBodyGyroJerkStandardDeviation-X
-    The Time-Domain Gyroscope Jerk Standard Deviation on the X axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading on the X axis -1..1

 TimeBodyGyroJerkStandardDeviation-Y
-    The Time-Domain Gyroscope Jerk Standard Deviation on the Y axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading on the Y axis -1..1

 TimeBodyGyroJerkStandardDeviation-Z
-    The Time-Domain Gyroscope Jerk Standard Deviation on the Z axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading on the Z axis -1..1

 TimeBodyAccelerationMagnitudeMean
-    The Time-Domain Accelerometer Magnitude Mean
-    -1..1
+    The mean of the time-domain accelerometer magnitude reading -1..1

 TimeBodyAccelerationMagnitudeStandardDeviation
-    The Time-Domain Accelerometer Magnitude Standard Deviation
-    -1..1
+    The standard deviation of the time-domain accelerometer magnitude reading -1..1

 TimeGravityAccelerationMagnitudeMean
-    The Time-Domain Gravity Accelerometer Magnitude Mean
-    -1..1
+    The mean of the time-domain gravity accelerometer magnitude reading -1..1

 TimeGravityAccelerationMagnitudeStandardDeviation
-    The Time-Domain Gravity Accelerometer Magnitude Standard Deviation -1..1
+    The standard deviation of the time-domain gravity accelerometer magnitude reading -1..1

 TimeBodyAccelerationJerkMagnitudeMean
-    The Time-Domain Accelerometer Jerk Magnitude Mean
-    -1..1
+    The mean of the time-domain accelerometer jerk magnitude reading -1..1

 TimeBodyAccelerationJerkMagnitudeStandardDeviation
-    The Time-Domain Accelerometer Jerk Magnitude Standard Deviation -1..1
+    The standard deviation of the time-domain accelerometer jerk magnitude reading -1..1

 TimeBodyGyroMagnitudeMean
+    The mean of the time-domain gyroscope magnitude reading -1..1

 TimeBodyGyroMagnitudeStandardDeviation
+    The standard deviation of the time-domain gyroscope magnitude reading -1..1

 TimeBodyGyroJerkMagnitudeMean
+    The mean of the time-domain gyroscope jerk magnitude reading -1..1

 TimeBodyGyroJerkMagnitudeStandardDeviation
+    The standard deviation of the time-domain gyroscope jerk magnitude reading -1..1

 FrequencyBodyAccelerationMean-X
+    The mean of the frequency-domain accelerometer reading on the X axis -1..1

 FrequencyBodyAccelerationMean-Y
+    The mean of the frequency-domain accelerometer reading on the Y axis -1..1

 FrequencyBodyAccelerationMean-Z
+    The mean of the frequency-domain accelerometer reading on the Z axis -1..1

 FrequencyBodyAccelerationStandardDeviation-X
+    The standard deviation of the frequency-domain accelerometer reading on the X axis -1..1

 FrequencyBodyAccelerationStandardDeviation-Y
+    The standard deviation of the frequency-domain accelerometer reading on the Y axis -1..1

 FrequencyBodyAccelerationStandardDeviation-Z
+    The standard deviation of the frequency-domain accelerometer reading on the Z axis -1..1

 FrequencyBodyAccelerationJerkMean-X
+    The mean of the frequency-domain accelerometer jerk reading on the X axis -1..1

 FrequencyBodyAccelerationJerkMean-Y
+    The mean of the frequency-domain accelerometer jerk reading on the Y axis -1..1

 FrequencyBodyAccelerationJerkMean-Z
+    The mean of the frequency-domain accelerometer jerk reading on the Z axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-X
+    The standard deviation of the frequency-domain accelerometer jerk reading on the X axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-Y
+    The standard deviation of the frequency-domain accelerometer jerk reading on the Y axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-Z
+    The standard deviation of the frequency-domain accelerometer jerk reading on the Z axis -1..1

 FrequencyBodyGyroMean-X
 FrequencyBodyGyroMean-Y
 FrequencyBodyGyroMean-Z